 Andrej Prša is a professor at Villanova University in Pennsylvania, USA.
 He has been working on eclipsing binaries for over a decade, including the initial legacy version of PHOEBE.
 Andrej is mainly interested in bulk statistics of binary and multiple stars (mass, radius and luminosity distributions), stellar and orbital evolution, and unusual stellar systems (intrinsic pulsators in binaries).
 He is working on PHOEBE's probabilistic fitting engine.

-Kyle Conroy is a PhD student at Vanderbilt University in Nashville TN and is researching the dynamics of stellar multiples and their role in constraining theories on binary star formation.
+Kyle Conroy is a post-doc at Villanova University after having received his PhD from Vanderbilt University researching the dynamics of stellar multiples and their role in constraining theories on binary star formation.
 He is implementing support for multiple stellar systems (>2 bodies with both hierarchical and N-body support) and eclipse timings into PHOEBE 2 and has led the development of the 2.0 release as well as building and maintaining this website.

 Martin Horvat is a post-doc researcher from the Faculty of Mathematics and Physics at the University of Ljubljana.
 His research interests include dynamical systems (classical and quantum chaos), statistical physics, mathematical physics and computational physics, as well as general relativity.
 He is developing the background calculations of PHOEBE 2.0 related to meshing of stellar objects and accurate calculation of their properties.
 He is also developing the framework for misaligned orbits and heat redistribution.